Dolno Dupeni

 Dolno Dupeni (Долно Дупени) is a village in the Resen Municipality of North Macedonia.
 Located on Lake Prespa, its beach runs to the border with Greece.
-This is the Southernmost extreme point of North Macedonia.
+This is the Southernmost extreme point of North Macedonia and of the Slavic-speaking world.

 Demographics

 Dolno Dupeni has 235 inhabitants as of the census of 2002.
 Macedonians have historically made up at least 96% of the village population.
 A large number of refugees settled from Greek Macedonia after being forcefully evacuated from the villages of Northern Greece.

 Climate

 Dolno Dupeni has nice, pleasant weather because of its elevation and geographic position.
 This village has a mixture of Mediterranean and Continental Alpine climates.
 Heavy snowfalls happened in the past but it is rare now.
 Below-freezing temperatures are common during the winter months, while summers are warm with cool nights.
 This climate is considered to be Cfb according to the Köppen-Geiger climate classification.
 The average annual temperature is 8.7 °C. In a year, the rainfall is 702 mm.